Teenager died after jumping into water at Ulley Reservoir and 'immediately panicking'

 More than £6,000 was raised in his memory through an online crowdfunding appeal, which was donated to fund water pumps and wells in Sri Lanka, Bangladesh, Pakistan and Ghana.

-Teams in the Sheffield & District Junior Sunday Football League held a minute's silence for Khizar ahead of their games on the weekend of October 2.
+Teams in the Sheffield & District Junior Sunday Football League held a minute's silence for Khizar ahead of their games after his death.